kirbycope/ti-calc/89p/kirby/readme.txt

 III.
 In the near future I hope to at least finish the first world.
 The graphics for the levels could use improvement, but that is a minor detail for TI- 89 basic.

 IV.
-I would like to that my friend Adam Thomas for giving me the game.
+I would like to thank my friend A.T. for giving me the game.
 Without it I would have never got the idea.

-V. You can contact me by going to  www.geocities.com/kirbycopejr or e-mail me at kirbycopejr@yahoo.com